Macinet/T-rkiye-nin-lleri/README.md

 It took **4 hours** to acquire this.
 You can see only populations of cities.
 Data is handled according https://nufusu.com/ web site.

+# Where Can I use it?
+(Nerede Kullanabilirim?)
+[TR] Javascript, PHP, Jquery, C# gibi dillerin hepsinde kullanabilirsiniz.

+[EN] You can use at many languages such as Javascript, PHP, JQuery, C# etc.